moonbitlang/moonbit-course/course11/course_en.md

     op_div(Self, Self) -> Self
   }
   ```
-  - Different implementations of the interface means to interpret the behavior from different perspectives.
+  - Different implementations of the interface mean to interpret the behavior from different perspectives.

 # Beyond the Syntax Tree: Tagless Final
 - We define the parser using the abstraction of the behavior.